ritza-co/replit-docs-2/docs/programming-ide/how-to-make-a-replit-template.md

 ### Setting up the development server

-To get the dev server template working in Replit, we needed to add a `vite.config.js` file and configure it to conditionally determine the configuration options based on the Vite command used: `dev`, `serve`, or `build`.
-You can read more about conditional Vite configuration in the [Vite docs](https://docs.replit.com/hosting/deploying-http-servers).
+To get the dev server template working in Replit, we needed to add a `vite.config.js` file and configure it to conditionally determine the configuration options based on the Vite command used: `dev` / `serve` or `build`.
+You can read more about conditional Vite configuration in the [Vite docs](https://vitejs.dev/config/#conditional-config).

 ### Configuring the "Run" button